Judge Philosophies

 On Abuse: I accept all forms of abuse arguments.
 However, I expect to be walked through HOW the abuse occurs and I need to know why it matters 1.
 To the round but 2.
 More importantly, out of this round.
 Why should we care about abuse in debate?
 What are the implications of letting your opponents do what they are doing?
 Tell. me.

 Counterplans: Ew.
-I accept counterplans but they annoy me.
-Especially in IPDA.
-The only time I think a counterplan is necessary is when the harms are so valid that refuting them would be offensive.
-If you are running a counterplan, they NEED to be nontopical (as in, I still expect neg to uphold the burden of refutation and oppose the resolution.
-Aff needs to be upholding of the resolution, not neg).
+I'm allergic to counterplans.
+I will accept counterplans but I strongly dislike them. *Especially in IPDA*.
+The only time I think a counterplan is necessary is when the harms are so valid (and probably identity-related) that refuting them would be offensive (in which case, you should also run a K. See above).
+If you are running a counterplan, it NEEDS to be nontopical (as in, I still expect neg to uphold the burden of refutation and oppose the resolution.
+Aff needs to be upholding the resolution, not neg.).
 I also expect the plan to meet all of the solvency and advantages that the original plan does, plus more.
 AND, it needs to be mutually exclusive to the original plan.
 Whenever it's not, I always hope that the affirmative perms the counterplan.
 I accept perms with little justification.
-To me, if neg decides to run a counterplan that does not directly conflict with the original plan, Aff can say "ok, we will do both, and claim all of the advantages!"-- in that case, I'd give the round to an affirmative team.
+To me, if neg decides to run a counterplan that does not directly conflict with the original plan, Aff can say "ok, we will do both plans, and claim all of the advantages!"-- in that case, I'd give the round to an affirmative team, because both teams met the affirmative burden: upholding the resolution.... while neg did not uphold their burden because they did not negate the resolution.
 So.
 Long story short, I don't like counterplans and I don't think they are as an effective approach as disads.
 I think running a counterplan is less competitive.
 In my experience, it reduces clash, which makes for worse debates.
+It's like throwing two plates of spaghetti at a wall and seeing which one sticks.
+At least to me.
+Ick. (***Perm - short for permutation - an argument made by the affirmative team to show that their plan and the negative's counterplan are not mutually exclusive and can be done at the same time...usually winning aff the round.
+In order to overcome a perm, the negative must prove that their counterplan alone without the affirmative plan is superior to a case where both plans are run).

 Weighing Mechanism: I do not like "preponderance of evidence" as a WM because it values the evidence part of the argument over the arguments as a whole.
 When you run that as a WM, you open the door to the other team citing more sources than you and then arguing "well, we had more evidence, our evidence was of higher quality, etc. and thus we win the round." that to me is incredibly frustrating.
 I want clash, logic, and direct refutation.
-Not wins because of "I had more/better evidence".
+Not inherant wins because of "I had more/better evidence".
 Even worse, I dislike "judge, however you feel personally".
 That opens a nasty can of worms--- when this happens, I tend to vote for the team that did not establish that WM.
 Because I personally feel that is a bad WM.
-That demonstrates the problem with that WM.
+That demonstrates the problem with it. (***Weighing mechanism - a way for debaters and judges to compare or "weigh" arguments, ultimately deciding which side should win the round).

 Partner to partner communication: I accept whispering and quietly communicating with your partner during the round (although, not verbally DURING your partner's speech).
-Flashing notes is fine, but if you speak during your partner's speech it will negatively affect your speaker points.
+Flashing / passing notes is fine by me, but if you speak during your partner's speech it will negatively affect your speaker points.
+A lot.

 Shaming or hissing - will negatively effect your speaker points.
 Like, I will cut them in half.
 If your opponent offends you or says something offensive it is so much more competitive and persuasive to bring it up in the round as a K or a voter.
-That said, usually when I have heard shaming or hissing it isn't even warranted.
+That said, when I have heard shaming or hissing it has never been warranted.
 "I am winning over my opponent because..." does not warrant that.
+"The affirmative team has violated the standard of education" does not warrant that.
+Think of a really nasty insult you would hate to hear-- that could warrant shaming or hissing, but wouldn't you rather bring it up as a K so you could win on it? (**Shaming and hissing - when opponents or audience members verbally "shame" (Like, they literally say "shame" during your speech) or hiss at a speaker, insinuating they did something "shameful" or offensive).

-Splitting the neg: I believe bringing up a ton of new arguments in the second negative speech is incredibly abusive.
-If you plan on giving the affirmative only their last, short speech to refutue your brand new arguments, continue the old ones, and get to voters, then you have the wrong judge.
+(***Splitting the neg - bringing up new arguments in the Member of Opp speech in Parli): I believe bringing up a ton of new arguments in the second negative speech is incredibly abusive.
+If you plan on giving the gov only their last, 5-minute speech to refutue your brand new arguments, continue the old ones, and get to voters, then you have the wrong judge.
 That said, aff needs to call out this abuse in order for me to vote on it.
 Why is this abusive?
 What is this abuse's impact on debate?
-I especially love when aff preemptively calls it out and says "don't let them bring up a bunch of new arguments" when they had the chance to assert them in the first affirmative constructive.
+I especially love when aff preemptively calls it out and says "don't let them bring up a bunch of new arguments" when they had the chance to assert them in the first negative constructive.

-On pronouns and names: I prefer for students to call each other "the negative", "the affirmative", "The prime minister", "The opposition" etc. I also prefer that the pronoun "they" is used to refer to these positions as opposed to the people themselves or their names.
-This is because, saying names opens the door to mispronouncing names and it also makes the round so personal-- something about that layer of intimacy whilst engaging in clash makes me uncomfortable.
+On pronouns and names: I prefer for students to call each other by their roles: "the negative", "the affirmative", "The prime minister", "The opposition" etc. This is because saying names opens the door to mispronouncing names and it also makes the round so personal-- something about that layer of intimacy whilst engaging in clash makes me uncomfortable.
 Also, if the debate round gets heated, it feels MUCH more personal when names and pronouns are being used.
 Speaking of pronouns- using them makes it more likely to misgender someone.
 So instead, using "they" and refering to your opponent as their position as opposed to their name allows for less unneccessary risk.

 Burdens: I think it is aff's job to fulfill the burden of proof and neg's job to fulfill the burden of refutation.
 If I'm confused in a round as to what is going on, I will vote on who upheld their burden the best.